top of page

 How do common meals work in cohousing?

-This will be up to the residents, once the build is complete.
-One possibility is a once-a-week pot-luck or a dinner prepared collaboratively in one of the member’s kitchen.
+This is up to the residents.
+Currently we have once-a-month "soup nights" (but not necessarily soup!) where each unit takes a turn.
+Another possibility is a once-a-week pot-luck or a dinner prepared collaboratively in one of the member’s kitchen.
 It would be an opportunity to stay connected with the other residents and chat informally.

 How will the households make decisions together?